Georgian wine: Viticulture in Georgia today

 Georgia ranks 2nd (in terms of volume) in grape production in the former Soviet Union behind Moldova.
 Its wines had a high reputation in the Soviet Union.
-Currently, the wine is produced by thousands of small farmers (using primarily traditional techniques of wine-making), as well as certain monasteries and modern wineries, In recent years, a growing number of boutique family wineries have emerged in regions such as Kakheti, Imereti, and Racha, blending ancient qvevri methods with modern marketing and tourism strategies.
+Currently, wine is produced by thousands of small farmers (using primarily traditional techniques of wine-making), as well as by certain monasteries and modern wineries.
+In recent years, a growing number of boutique family wineries have emerged in regions such as Kakheti, Imereti, and Racha, blending ancient qvevri methods with modern marketing and tourism strategies.